flying-tiger/module_lib/README.md

 # module_lib
 A library of generic modulefiles for software I use

+> WARNGING
+> The development branch is undergoing a major re-organiztion and the documention
+> hasn't caught up yet!
+You have been warned.

 ## Summary
 Since I work in HPC, [Environment Modules](http://modules.sourceforge.net/) are my preferred method for managing tools.
 I try to keep a clean base environment